-Click here to read the comments that the Center for Constitutional Rights (CCR) sent to the BOP.
+Click here to read the comments that the Center for Constitutional Rights (CCR) sent to the BOP in 2010.

 Individuals detained in the CMUs are mostly Muslim and are limited in their communications and contact to the outside world.
 This occurs without meaningful process or any disclosure of a legitimate reason for CMU designation, but rather in retaliation for their protected religious beliefs, unpopular political views, or lawful advocacy challenging rights violations in prison.